 Woodcase

-A venture into the world of product design, that’s piqued interest from record labels to photographers across the globe.
+A venture into the world of physical product design, that's piqued interest from record labels to photographers across the globe.

-Started in 2010, Woodcase was a self-initiated product design project, born out of a love for minimal wood products and a curiosity for small-batch manufacturing techniques.
+Started in 2010, Woodcase was a self-initiated physical product design project, born out of a love for minimal wood products and a curiosity for small-batch manufacturing techniques.
 After posting photos of a prototype machined solid cedar wood CD case on my portfolio, a handful of design blogs picked them up and I quickly received emails asking if they were available for purchase.
 Curious as to where this could lead, and motivated by the influx of interest, I teamed up with manufacturing specialist Ben Tindale.

 Approach